E. D. Mondainé

-Elbert Darrell ("E. D.") Mondainé (born 1958/59) is a pastor and political activist in Portland in the U.S. state of Oregon.
+Elbert Darrell ("E. D.") Mondainé (1959–2025) was a pastor and political activist in Portland in the U.S. state of Oregon.

 He was ordained in 1982 as a Southern Baptist minister.
 He moved to Portland in 1985.
-In Portland he founded the Celebration Tabernacle church in 1988 and gradually became influential in local politics.
+In Portland, he founded the Celebration Tabernacle church in 1988 and gradually became influential in local politics.
 He became president of the local chapter of the NAACP in 2018.
 He initially ran for reelection in 2020, but after an "accountability group" of NAACP members, Rise Up PDX, ran a slate of candidates against his administration and the Portland Mercury published an exposé alleging criminal and unethical behavior throughout his career, he dropped his reelection bid on October 15.
 Two days after the Mercury story was published, the chapter board voted 7-3 for Mondainé's immediate resignation.
 Mondainé initially refused to step down, and was quoted in the Mercury asserting that the board was in fact standing by him.
 He resigned as Portland NAACP president effective immediately on Tuesday October 20, 2020, though he may have retained a title of second vice-president of the Oregon-Washington-Alaska regional chapter of the organization.

 Early and personal life

 Mondainé grew up in a housing project in St. Louis, where he learned to play piano.
 He married the mother of his twin sons, Christopher and Elbert Jr., in July 1994.
 They divorced the following year.
 He was later married and divorced again.

-In 2001 Mondainé's son Christopher moved into his own home.
-He called 911 shortly after, and his father was arrested; documents from the arrest allege that he had forced his way into Christopher's home, and grabbed him by the neck, leaving a two inch scratch mark.
-The case was not prosecuted due to no witnesses being willing to testify.